 - Take any kind of music, singing or dance class.
 If you play an instrument, learn to play another, unrelated type of instrument - Take speech and debate, poetry or creative writing class.
 Pay attention to the rhythm and patterns in speech and writing.
-Try reading and writing different things with varying paces and different tone - When working on assignments, playing sports or working with your hands, try to move and work with a rhythm that suits the activity - Take a drama class and learn how actors use tone and rhythm to convey more meaning than words alone can do - If permitted, include music in your presentations or projects.
-Be sure to select music that complements your assignment.
-Don't just pick your current favorites, unless they are relevant!
+Try reading and writing different things with varying paces and different tone - When working on assignments, playing sports or working with your hands, try to move and work with a rhythm that suits the activity - Take a drama class and learn how actors use tone and rhythm to convey more meaning than words alone can do be st for you.
+Listen carefully to music.
+Try to identify different instruments or tracks, and follow the rhythm and pitch for each Play games that center around making music.
+There are many games that allow you dance, sing or play a simulated instrument to popular music V Learn to create music.
+Try singing along to music at first, then afterwards on your own.
+Or, try playing along to music and then on your own.
+There are many websites and YouTube videos that provide step-by-step instructions for different instruments and popular songs Use background sound to focus.
+Try listening to different types of music during an activity to learn which ones work best for you.
+You may also find that silence, or white noise, in the background works best at times

 The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+Consider each and select the ones you think would work